prisma/prisma-examples/prisma-data-platform/pulse/starter/README.md

-# Prisma Pulse starter project
+# Prisma Pulse Example: Starter

 This repository has been created to help you get started with [Pulse](https://prisma.io/pulse).
 You will be able to use this project with any Pulse-ready PostgreSQL database.
 This project comes with a basic [`schema.prisma`](./prisma/schema.prisma) file as well as a Pulse subscription found in the [`index.ts`](./index.ts) file.